 - Physics

 Grade 12 students will participate in Provincial Tests as outlined by Manitoba Education and Early Childhood Learning.
 More information on the Provincial Assessment Program can be found here: https://www.edu.gov.mb.ca/k12/assess/ or, by asking your child's teachers.
-These grades 12 Provincial Tests will count for 20 percent of a student's final course marks in the following courses:
+These Grade 12 Provincial Tests will count for 20 percent of a student's final course marks and will run throughout the month of January, prior to the school Final Assessment Week.
+Grade 12 Provincial Tests will take place in the following courses:

 - English Language Arts